OpenSeizureDetector/PineTimeSD/README.md

      - cd InfinitimeSD
      - docker run --rm -it -v ${PWD}:/sources --user $(id -u):$(id -g) infinitime-build
   - Flash the DFU format binary (e.g. build/output/pinetime-mcuboot-app-dfu-1.13.1.zip) using either GadgetBridge for Android or Siglo on Linux.
-(The waspos wasptool.py or dfu.py scripts do not work)
+(The waspos wasptool.py or dfu.py scripts do not work).
+Siglo seems a bit tempremental - you seem to have to manually pair the watch to the laptop before it will work (but there is no helpful error message to say that!)

 # InfiniTime